 Configure Member Join Redundancy Recovery for a Partitioned Region

-Configure whether and how redundancy is recovered in a partition region after a member joins.
+This section covers configuring whether and how redundancy is recovered in a partitioned region, after a member joins.

 Note: Satisfying redundancy is not the same as adding capacity.
-If redundancy is satisfied, new members do not take buckets until you invoke a rebalance.
+If redundancy is satisfied, new members do not take buckets until the invocation of a rebalance operation.

-startup-recovery-delay to an appropriate value if you intend to restart multiple members at once.
-Set
+to an appropriate value when restarting multiple members

 Set join redundancy recovery using one of the following: